janatalab/GEM/README.md

 - EnableInterrupt (originally developed using EnableInterrupt library version 0.9.5, but this appears not to be working properly in the newer version)

 # Instructions
+Detailed installation instructions are available in the [wiki](https://github.com/janatalab/GEM/wiki/Installation).

 By default, the Arduino software expects to see project directories in the Arduino directory, e.g. /Users/janatalab/Documents/Arduino.
 The path can be set under the Arduino->Preferences...

 Arduino libraries are located within a directory called "libraries", as are any libraries that are installed in support of a project, such as the third-party libraries listed above.